david-a-parry/vase/README.md

                             depth lower than this threshold will be treated as no-calls.
 Default = 0.

-      -par_gq PARENT_GQ, --parent_gq PARENT_GQ
+      -con_gq CONTROL_GQ, --control_gq CONTROL_GQ
                             Minimum genotype quality score threshold for
-                            parents when identifying de novo variants.
+                            parents/unaffecteds/controls when filtering
-                            Defaults to the same value as --gq but you may wish to set this to a lower value if you require less evidence for parental genotype calls when confirming a potential de novo variant.
+                            variants.
+Defaults to the same value as --gq but you may wish to set this to a lower value if, for example, you require less evidence from

-      -par_dp PARENT_DP, --parent_dp PARENT_DP
+                            controls/unaffected in order to filter a variant or from parental genotype calls when confirming a potential de novo variant.

+      -con_dp CONTROL_DP, --control_dp CONTROL_DP
-                            Minimum depth threshold for parents when
+                            Minimum depth threshold for
+                            parents/unaffecteds/controls when filtering
-                            identifying de novo variants.
-Defaults to the same value as --gq but you may wish to set this to a lower value if you require less evidence for parental genotype calls when confirming a
+                            variants.
+Defaults to the same value as --dp but you may wish to set this to a lower value if, for example, you require less evidence from
-                            potential de novo variant.
+                            controls/unaffected in order to filter a variant or from parental genotype calls when confirming a potential de novo variant.

+      -con_het_ab AB, --control_het_ab AB
+                            Minimum genotype allele balance for heterozygous
+                            genotypes.
+Heterozygous sample genotype calls
+                            with a ratio of the alternate allele vs total depth lower than this threshold will be treated as no-calls.
+Defaults to the same as --het_ab but you may wish to set this to a lower value if, for example, you require less evidence from
+                            controls/unaffected in order to filter a variant.

+      -con_hom_ab AB, --control_hom_ab AB
+                            Minimum genotype allele balance for homozygous
+                            genotypes.
+Homozygous sample genotype calls
+                            with a ratio of the alternate allele vs total depth lower than this threshold will be treated as no-calls.
+Defaults to the same as --hom_ab but you may wish to set this to a lower value if, for example, you require less evidence from
+                            controls/unaffected in order to filter a variant.

-      -par_ref_ab AB, --parent_max_ref_ab AB
+      -con_ref_ab AB, --control_max_ref_ab AB
-                            Maximum genotype allele balance for parents
+                            Maximum genotype allele balance for
-                            with reference (0/0) genotypes when identifying
+                            parents/unaffecteds/controls with reference (0/0)
-                            de novos.
-If you wish to exclude potential de novos where parents are called as homozygous reference but still have a low proportion of ALT alleles specify a suitable cutoff here.
+                            genotypes when filtering variants.
+If you wish to count/exclude variants where controls/unaffecteds
+                            are called as homozygous reference but still have a low proportion of ALT alleles specify a suitable cutoff here.

-      -n_cases N_CASES, --n_cases N_CASES
+      --n_cases N_CASES, -n_cases N_CASES
                             Instead of requiring a variant to be present in ALL samples specified by --cases, require at least this many cases.

-      -n_controls N_CONTROLS, --n_controls N_CONTROLS
+      --n_controls N_CONTROLS, -n_controls N_CONTROLS
                             Instead of filtering an allele/variant if present in ANY sample specified by --controls, require at least this many controls to carry a variant before it is filtered.

-      --biallelic, --recessive
+      --biallelic, -biallelic, --recessive
                             Identify variants matching a recessive inheritance
                             pattern in cases present in the PED file specified by the --ped argument.
 Input must be VEP